Sourav928/Baat-Cheet/README.md

 ## Technologies Used

-- React and TailwindCSS for the frontend
+- React for the frontend
-- Firebase for authentication
 - Node/Express for creating API endpoints
 - MongoDB for storing chat room members and their messages
 - Socket.io for making the app real-time